bkeane/monad-action/README.md

 }
 ```

+### Action

+The github action defined in `action.yaml` configures a like-for-like context as you experience with `monad` on the cli within a given repository.
+It is used extensively in the templated workflow yaml file contents provided by the `hub` module.

 ### Hub

-The `hub` module creates the necessary resources for github actions image publishing and templates out `./.github/workflows/deploy.yaml` and `./.github/workflows/destroy.yaml`.
+The `hub` module creates the necessary resources for github actions to publish ECR images.
+It also templates the workflow files for cross-account deployment to `spoke`s.

 See [module docs](./modules/hub) for more details.